 - Scientific Investigations; their design, performance and reporting

-- Analysis and production of documentary film texts
+- Analysis of poetry texts

 This course is a part of the ASMS Central Study curriculum.
 All students study it as part of the 2-year Central Study Curriculum.
 The curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st-century learners both during their time at the ASMS and beyond.